How are the residents selected?

 How are the residents’ two years organized?

-During the first four weeks of the residency, the residents complete orientation, which entails rotating through different areas of the hospital, learning the pharmacy's computer systems, exploring potential administrative research projects, and obtaining BLS and ACLS certifications.
 The resident will begin attending graduate courses at the University of Houston in August.
 Coursework is "front-loaded," meaning that the majority of the graduate coursework will be completed by the end of the resident's first year.
-During the first year, the resident will take part in administrative projects and a combination of clinical and administrative rotation experiences at Houston Methodist Hospital while attending courses in the afternoon/evening.
+Throughout both years, the resident will take part in administrative projects and a combination of clinical and administrative learning experiences at Houston Methodist Hospital while attending courses in the afternoon/evening.

-The second year of the program will consist of administrative and clinical rotations while completing the Master’s project.
-Both administrative and clinical rotations are based on calendar months.
-The administrative resident will take 11 required administrative rotations, at least 7 clinical rotations, and several elective rotations, which may be administrative or clinical in emphasis.
+The second year of the program will consist of administrative and clinical experiences while completing the Master’s project.
+Both administrative and clinical learning experiences are based on calendar months, with the exception of longitudinal experiences.
+The resident will take 12 required administrative learning experiences, at least seven clinical learning experiences, five longitudinal experience, and several elective learning experiences, which may be administrative or clinical in emphasis.

 What are the residents staffing obligations?